siddhartha62/100-Days-of-AI-ML/README.md

 ---
 # Consistency > Motivation.
-Don’t aim for big progress, aim for continuity because there is a fact that "Tiny drops still fill the bucket".
+Don’t aim for big progress, aim for continuity
+Also there is a saying that "Tiny drops still fill the bucket".